30 Oct 2018 Josphat Kariuki

 Ocean Plastics in Indonesia

 The report gives a promising forecast that if an 80% rise in plastic collection and recycling across the five countries is achieved, ocean plastics pollution in the ocean would be reduced by 23%.
-While various solutions have been geared towards this end, most of them haven’t been successful due to a large number of areas responsible for ocean plastics waste.
+While various solutions have been geared toward this end, most of them haven’t been successful due to a large number of areas responsible for ocean plastics waste.
 Limited infrastructure and security concerns have also been a major issue when rewarding recyclers.

 With Indonesia being home to the world’s largest levels of marine life, plastic leakage threatens the food chain that supports millions of lives.
 Plastic Bank is using a blockchain solution to incentivize enough Indonesians to collect plastics and get payments in digital tokens instead of fiat.